Plausible vs Fathom: Which Privacy-First Analytics Tool Is Better?

 Looking for a Third Option?

-- Core Web Vitals monitoring: Track LCP, CLS, INP, FCP, and TTFB directly in your analytics dashboard.
-No need for a separate performance monitoring tool.
+Track LCP, CLS, INP, FCP, and TTFB directly in your dashboard.
+Neither competitor offers this built-in.

 Did You Know?